sebastianxyzsss/tardigrade/readme.md

 Tardigrade is a bookmark tool for commands.
 Tardigrade lets you easily navigate throughout dozens and dozens of commands.
 Tardigrade is a command line tool that assists remembering and retrieving any type of commands.
 One can store commands that had been used before.
 The commands are saved in a hierarchical and organized way that is easy to retrieve.

-## Usage example
+## Usage examples

-- normal usage, using tardigrade then finding and calling a command
+- normal usage, using tardigrade to find and call a command

 ![usage sample](https://s11.gifyu.com/images/SQas7.gif)